romangorisek/vue2-dragula/README.md

 }
 ```

-In this example we should be able to move a form input specication object from one form container node into another.
+In this example we should be able to move a form input specification object from one form container node to another.
 This is possible simply by
-setting `<template>` elements with `v-dragula` directive to point to `children[0].children` and `children[1].children` respectively.
-We can use the rest of the node tree data to visualize the various different nodes, f.ex for a Visual editor/IDE :)
+setting `<template>` elements with `v-dragula` directives to point to `children[0].children` and `children[1].children` respectively.
+We can use the rest of the node tree data to visualize the various different nodes.
+This could form the basis for a visual editor!

 ### DragHandler for fine-grained control
 For fine-grained control on how nodes are added/removed from the various lists.
 Some lists might only allow that nodes added at the front or back, some might have validation/business rules etc.